krzemienski/awesome-from-stars/README.md

 * [red5pro/streaming-ios](https://github.com/red5pro/streaming-ios): This repository contains a simple project with a number of iOS examples that can be used for testing and reference.
 * [unifiedstreaming/streaming-load-testing](https://github.com/unifiedstreaming/streaming-load-testing): Load generation tool for evaluation of DASH and HLS video streaming setups
 * [Eyevinn/streaming-onboarding](https://github.com/Eyevinn/streaming-onboarding): New to streaming and don't know where to start?
 This is the place for you!
+* [tumtumtum/StreamingKit](https://github.com/tumtumtum/StreamingKit): A fast and extensible gapless AudioPlayer/AudioStreamer for OSX and iOS (iPhone, iPad)
 * [streamlinevideo/streamline](https://github.com/streamlinevideo/streamline): A reference system for end to end live streaming video.
 Capture, encode, package, uplink, origin, CDN, and player.
 * [streamlink/streamlink](https://github.com/streamlink/streamlink): Streamlink is a CLI utility which pipes video streams from various services into a video player
 * [video-dev/streams](https://github.com/video-dev/streams): A repository of shared streams - no media uploads